esperanca/personal_website/src/posts/weeknote-039.md

 ---
 layout: layouts/post.njk
-title: "Weeknote 39 "
+title: "Weeknote #39 "
 date: 2021-09-25T12:02:25.829Z
 tags:
   - farfetch
+  - agile
+  - design
+  - covid
 ---
 Since July, I’ve invested my time in redesigning this website instead of writing.
 I love designing and coding stuff because I can.
-There is still a lot to do, but it was an exciting side project, and I had help from a brilliant bunch.
+There is still a lot to do, but it was an exciting side project, and I had help from a brilliant [bunch of people](/colophon).

 Hope you like it, and please send any [feedback](/contact).
 Priority is for accessibility improvements.
 But visual and interaction design comments are valid.